gaehlerm/SoftwareEngineering/README.md

 Good code is well tested.
 It has both, unit and acceptance tests.
 Especially a good coverage with unit tests is paramount, as it forces you to write good code.
 Yet at the same time, unit tests are strongly reducing the number of errors in your code.

 Pretty much all your code follows the single responsibility principle.
 Functions, classes, modules.
 Everything.
-Even the build is automated.
+Even the build takes only one command.
 This makes the code much easier to understand and also naming becomes simpler.
 Names should be short, yet concise.

 Do not repeat yourself.
 There is no copy paste code around.
 But also avoid conceptual code duplication.
 Code duplication is terrible as you never know if making a single change is enough, or if it has to be implemented in several other locations.
 This leads to bugs and high maintenance costs very quickly.